conda-forge/conda-forge.github.io/src/orga/governance.rst

      To declare a standard vote "timed out," the person making such a declaration must post a pull-request adding
-     a vote record to the https://github.com/conda-forge/conda-forge.github.io/tree/main/src/vote-results
+     a vote record to the `vote-results folder <https://github.com/conda-forge/conda-forge.github.io/tree/main/vote-results>`__.
-     folder.
      The declaration PR should be merged by the first core member who is available to verify that
      the requirements for the timeout have been met, based on their own personal records.